North Carolina Rental Agreement

 North Carolina Landlord Tenant Laws

-• Warranty of Habitability – North Carolina landlords must provide certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within a “reasonable” time of proper notice from the tenant.
-Failure to repair lets a tenant sue the landlord or terminate the lease.
-Tenants usually aren’t allowed to repair and deduct, or withhold rent.
+• Warranty of Habitability – North Carolina landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within a reasonable time of proper notice.
+Failure to repair lets a tenant sue the landlord or end the lease.
+Tenants usually can’t repair and deduct, or withhold rent.

 • Evictions – North Carolina landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
 This means most evictions in North Carolina take between one to two weeks.

-• Security Deposits – North Carolina landlords must return any security deposit within 30 days of lease termination.
-The state sets a maximum cap on security deposits, depending on the type of tenancy:
+• Security Deposits – North Carolina landlords must return any unused portion of a security deposit within 30 days after the lease ends.
+The state sets a limit on security deposits, depending on the type of tenancy:

 • Week-To-Week: Two weeks’ rent